eyra/port/README.md

-# port
+# Port
-Scientific donation tool for digital trace data
+Tool for transparent donation of digital trace data by citizens